-Note: Certain employees or independent contractors from outside the league may have repetitive access in close contact with youth.
-Steps shall be taken to make sure that a background check has been run on these individuals by their employer.
+Note: Certain employees or independent contractors from outside the sports organization may have access to youth.
+An example would be a janitor employed by the facility owner.
+Steps should be taken to make sure that a background check has been run on these individuals by their employer.

-The League MO shall be responsible for implementing, monitoring, taking corrective action, disqualifying unfit candidates, and working with third-party background check vendors on all issues related to the criminal background check program.
-The League MO shall maintain confidentiality to protect against possible claims of slander or libel.
-The League MO shall work with third-party vendors for assistance in interpreting background check results and to protect against possible claims under the Fair Credit Reporting Act, First Offender Act, and all other state and federal laws protecting those who undergo criminal background checks.
+The MO should be responsible for implementing, monitoring, taking corrective action, disqualifying unfit candidates, and working with third-party background check vendors on all issues related to the criminal background check program.
+The MO should maintain confidentiality to protect against possible claims of slander or libel.
+The MO should work with third-party vendors for assistance in interpreting background check results; sending adverse action notifications required by law; and to protect against possible claims under the Fair Credit Reporting Act, First Offender Act, and all other state and federal laws protecting those who undergo criminal background checks.